Ollama-Agent-Roll-Cage/oarc-rag/docs/Cognition.md

   return {status: "success", result, system_state, energy_level}
 ```

+The server-specific adaptations enable the CRAG system to operate reliably in production environments by integrating energy awareness into request handling.
+The server implementation includes priority-based request processing, where higher-priority requests can interrupt sleep cycles when necessary.
+Additionally, the system can reject non-critical requests during protective states to conserve resources, allowing the server to recover from extreme load conditions without manual intervention.
+These mechanisms collectively ensure 24/7 operational capability with graceful performance degradation under stress.

 ## 7. Integration with OARC-RAG Architecture

 The CRAG system integrates with core components of the OARC-RAG system as defined in `Specification.md`.